MicrosoftDocs/azure-reference-other/studio-module-reference/edit-metadata.md

 ## Module overview

-This article describes how to use the [Edit Metadata](edit-metadata.md) module in Azure Machine Learning Studio (classic) to change metadata that is associated with columns in a dataset.
-The values and the data types in the dataset are not actually altered; what changes is the metadata inside Azure Machine Learning that tells downstream components how to use the column.
+This article describes how to use the [Edit Metadata](edit-metadata.md) module in Machine Learning Studio (classic) to change metadata that is associated with columns in a dataset.
+The values and the data types in the dataset are not actually altered; what changes is the metadata inside Machine Learning that tells downstream components how to use the column.

 Typical metadata changes might include: